Air Canada files challenge over Onex's C$3.5 billion buyout of rival WestJet

 participation introduces significant risk that non-Canadian co-investors will have control-in-fact of WestJet following the transaction,” Air Canada said.

 Air Canada declined to comment on the letter, a copy of which was seen by Reuters.

-The CTA was not immediately available to comment.
+The Canadian Transportation Agency said it is aware of the issues raised in Air Canada’s letter.

+“The process underway will allow the CTA to determine whether the proposed transaction will result in an undertaking that is Canadian,” the agency said by email.

 Onex said in a statement that it “is engaged with the CTA on the regulatory approval process of our transaction.”